Everything you need to know to start bouldering

 One of the best things about bouldering indoors is its simplicity.
 All you need are climbing shoes and chalk, both of which can be hired during your visit to City Bloc.
 Your climbing shoes should fit tight, but comfortably.
 For beginners it’s recommended that your toes touch the front of the shoe (without being squished), and there shouldn’t be any painful pressure points.
 If you’re considering buying your own climbing shoes, the aim is to find a shoe that matches your foot shape, that way you can get a snug fit without having to go for a tiny size.

 Chalk is also used in climbing to tackle sweaty hands.
-This can be in the form of loose powered chalk, a chalk ball, or liquid chalk.
+This can be in the form of loose powdered chalk, a chalk ball, or liquid chalk.

 Basic Technique Tips: